Ensono/amido.github.io/docs/pipeline_templates.md

 sidebar_label: Pipeline Templates
 ---

 Where possible, we are creating reusable steps that can be pulled into any base pipeline.
-Resuable steps can inlude tasks to deploy, build, test and more.
+Reusable steps can include tasks to deploy, build, test and more.

 ## Azure DevOps: Pipelines